ledgetech/ledge/README.md

 ### Variable Escaping

-ESI variables are minimally escaped by default in order to prevent user's injecting additional ESI tags or XSS exploits.
+ESI variables are minimally escaped by default in order to prevent users injecting additional ESI tags or XSS exploits.

 Unescaped variables are available by prefixing the variable name with `RAW_`.
 This should be used with care.